TUI Travel boosted by demand for fixed-price holidays

 However, total bookings were down 2 percent, hit by weakness in Germany and France, which fell 5 and 22 percent respectively.

-TUI Travel shares, which have risen a fifth in the last three months, were down 4.5 percent to 383.3 pence by 0830 GMT, valuing the group at around 4.2 billion pounds.
+TUI Travel shares, which have risen a fifth in the last three months, were down 4.5 percent to 383.3 pence by 0430 ET, valuing the group at around 4.2 billion pounds ($6.5 billion).

-The stock hit record high Of 405.1 pence on Tuesday and traders attributed Wednesday's fall to profit taking, with Panmure analyst Simon French blaming "an earnings upgrade which hasn't materialised".
+The stock hit record high Of 405.1 pence on Tuesday and traders attributed Wednesday's fall to profit taking, with Panmure analyst Simon French blaming "an earnings upgrade which hasn't materialized".

 TUI Travel, formed in 2007 through a merger between First Choice Holidays and the Thomson tourism unit of German group TUI (TUIGn.DE), said last year it expected to report compound annual profit growth of at least 7 percent over the next five years.